MortenLoberg/BashDaemonTemplate/README.md

 To daemonize your bash script follow the instructions in [DOCS.md](https://github.com/MortenLoberg/BashDaemonTemplate/blob/master/DOCS.md).

+## Contributors

+Contributors are welcome to improve the template!
+However, please leave it as a template and nothing more.
+Secondly, if you clone the repository to your local computer, and make changes which you push back to the master repository, **please be careful not to include your own personalized daemon script or functionality** - this is a template and I wish to keep it like that.

 ## Disclaimer

-Use at your own risk.
-Developers assume no liability and are not responsible for any misuse or damage caused by this program.
+Use at your own risk!
+Developers and contributors assume no liability and are not responsible for any misuse or damage caused by this template.

 ## License